-This country's hard-earned wealth is what creates business and employment, and once it has gone it will likely be gone for good, with all its benefits.
+This country's hard-earned wealth is what creates business and employment, and once it has gone it will likely be gone for good - not for good, but for ever - with all its benefits.

-By contrast, the short-term speculative capital is costing the country a packet in interest, and when the speculators have made their pound of flesh, they will take their capital out as well
+By contrast, the short-term speculative capital is costing the country a packet in interest, and when the speculators have made their pound of flesh, they will take their capital out as well.